Outline

 For example, in Singapore, to qualify for most of Singapore government funded grants or incentives, there is a rule that 30% ownership must be a local company or an individual.

-A property developer bought new land to develop a new condominium.
+For example, A property developer bought new land to develop a new condominium.
 They will always form a new subsidiary for their new development.
 This is a form of risk management as a subsidiary is responsible for its own legal liabilities as well as its debts and taxes.
 It also means that lawsuits against the subsidiary cannot collect against the parent company’s assets, only those of the subsidiary.

 Know Your Customer (KYC) Processes for Singapore Subsidiaries